CS5704-VT/Course/Project/README.md

 There will be two projects for class this semester.
-Details about Project 1 will be announced soon.
+Please find the details for Project 1 [here](./Project1/README.md).